 Hard work, dedication is rewarded.
 Not challenging what's going on and why.

-In many associations, the big-picture, forward-thinking strategist is supposed to be the CEO and the rest follow the leader doing implementation.
+In many associations, the big-picture, forward-thinking strategist is supposed to be the CEO and the rest follow the leader doing the implementation.

 So what does all of this mean?

 Many associations are being lead by well-meaning people who do not have their strategic muscles fully developed.